 Generally, SLAP tears in older people are due to aging and are often not the cause of shoulder symptoms.
 However, recent studies suggest that anyone over 45 has a 50% chance of having a SLAP tear on an MRI, even without pain.

-SLAP repair vs. biceps tendonesis
+SLAP repair vs. biceps tendonesis surgery: which is better?

-Final word from Sportdoctorlondon about SLAP lesion of the shoulder
+Final word from Sportdoctorlondon about SLAP lesion of the Shoulder

 Related conditions:

-Dr. Masci is a specialist sport doctor in London.
+Dr Masci is a specialist sports doctor in London.

 He specialises in muscle, tendon and joint injuries.